 The Filter Press is one of the oldest filtration technologies still in use today.
-It was first developed in the mid 1800’s.
-Unlike vacuum filters, which operate continually, the Filter Press and many other pressure filters run in batches.
+It was first developed in the mid-1800s.
+Unlike vacuum filters, which operate continuously, the Filter Press and many other Pressure Filters run in batches.

-The components of a filter press include the frame or skeleton and the filter pack.
+The components of a Filter Press include the frame or skeleton and the filter pack.
 The filter pack consists of plates, sometimes frames, and filter media.

 Learn more about Sidebar vs. Overhead Beam Filter Presses here.

 Explore Filter Press Basics below.